The L2 strong maximum principle on arbitrary countable networks: Irreducibility for the heat semigroup

 In particular, the theorem can be used to characterize irreducibility, if the underlying Hilbert space is of the form $L^2(\Omega)$.
 We recall that a semigroup is irreducible if and only if whenever $L^2(\omega)$ is invariant under the action of the semigroup, it follows that either $|\Omega \setminus \omega|=0$ or $|\omega|=0$.
-In the context of graphs, it is possible by Theorem~\ref{ortho} to prove that irreducibility is equivalent to the invariance of continuity under the projection on $L^2(\omega)$.
+In the context of graphs, Theorem~\ref{ortho} implies that irreducibility is equivalent to the invariance of continuity under the projection on $L^2(\omega)$.
 This observation has been used in~\cite{KraMugSik07} to prove that irreducibility is equivalent to the graph being connected, in the case of a finite graph.
 The same arguments of~\cite{KraMugSik07} fail to hold for infinite graphs, and, as a matter of fact, the equivalence does not hold, as proved in~\cite{Car08}.

 The key observation is that on nodes with infinite degree Dirichlet boundary conditions are automatically imposed, and so an initial data localised on a side of such nodes cannot propagate to the other side.
 Thus, irreducibility in connected, infinite graphs is equivalent to the graph being connected after deletion of nodes with infinite degree.
 We start proving the result concerning the boundary conditions imposed nodes with infinite degree.